KTH/style/apps/style-web/src/pages/style/en/components/header__logotype.md

 Use this if the logotype does not include a link anywhere.

-- Accessibility: the `alt` attribute should only include the sentences "KTH" or equivalents.
-Avoid using "logotype", "image"
+- The `alt` attribute should include "KTH", "KTH Royal Institute of Technology" or synonyms.
+Avoid using words like "logotype", "image".
+- The `alt` attribute should be localized

 <iframe src="/style/en/examples/main-header__logotype/without-link"></iframe>